Episode 3

 Speaker C:

-So I was kind of too old for adoption, but my sisters needed placement, and they promised me, like, we make sure you get through high school.
+So I was kind of too old for adoption, but my sisters needed placement, and they promised me, like, make sure you get through high school.

 Speaker C: